mjzurowski/sgm/README.md

 The current detectors are available (see detectors/):
 - DAMA (dama.py)
 - COSINE (cosine.py)
+- Approximations of SuperCDMS GeHV and SiHV (scdms.py)

 4. Velocity distribution (veldists.py)
 Velocity distributions should be saved as .dat files in the velocity_distributions folder.
 They should be given as the total velocity integral computed as a function of minimum velocity.
 These can then be read in with an associated DM density.
 See the rate_calc document for a more detailed explanation of the format of these distributions, and references to the distributions defined below.